Find a Part Now

 North America

 In North America, the car was called the Volkswagen Dasher.
-The three- and five-door hatchback and a station wagon model were launched in North America for and during the 1974 model year.
-Sole available engine was a carburetted 1.5 L inline-four developing 75 hp (56 kW) (or 70 hp or 52 kW in 1975), supplanted from model year 1976 by a Bosch fuel-injected 1.6 L four with 78 hp (58 kW).
+The two- and four-door fastback sedans and a station wagon model were launched in North America for and during the 1974 model year.
+Sole available engine was a carburetted 1.5 L inline-four developing 75 hp (56 kW), down to 71 hp (53 kW) in 1975.
+For model year 1976 this was replaced by a Bosch fuel-injected 1.6 L four with 79 hp (59 kW), while the two-door sedan received the lifting tailgate always promised by its design.
+For 1977, power dropped by one horsepower, while Californian market cars were equipped with a catalytic converter and power was further down, to 76 hp (57 kW).
 North American cars were equipped with single DOT standard headlights.

 In 1978 the Dasher received a facelift along the lines of the European Passat, with quad sealed beam headlights and big polyurethane covered bumpers.
 The trim was also upgraded and the ride softened.
-1979 saw the introduction of the 1.5 L diesel engine, which produced 48 PS (35 kW) in the 1130 kg (2500 lb) car.
+Various special editions were produced; the 1978 Champagne Edition II introduced the four-door hatchback bodywork for the first time.
+This replaced the four-door sedan entirely for 1979, which also saw the introduction of the 1.5 L diesel engine, which produced a mere 48 hp (36 kW) in a 2,500 lb (1,134 kg) car.
 This version was not available as an Audi.
 0–100 km/h time for the Diesel was 19.4 seconds, 6.2 seconds slower than the gasoline (petrol) engine.
-All gasoline engines were dropped for North America in 1981 in preparation for the next generation.
+All gasoline engines were dropped for North America in 1981 in preparation for the next generation, while the diesel increased in size to 1.6 liters.

 Australia